Reddit for Founders: The Ultimate Research Playbook

 Building Personas From Research

 Reddit enables data-driven persona development.
 As you research, note role and title information from user flair or context clues in their posts.
 Document the problems they mention repeatedly, the tools they use and how they feel about them, the language patterns in how they describe their work, and the communities they participate in beyond the one you found them in.
-These details create personas grounded in reality rather than imagination.

 Part 3: Competitive Intelligence